quantonganh/quantonganh/README.md

 ### Hi there 👋

+I'm a Software engineer with 6 years of experience in back end, specializing in Golang and PostgreSQL.
+Proficient in DevOps practices, ensuring efficient deployment and scalability using Docker and Kubernetes.

 <!--
 **quantonganh/quantonganh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.